Shifeng Longjing (Shifeng Dragon Well)

-Green Tea 2019
+Green Tea 2022

 - Tea Origin

-- Hangzhou, Zhejiang Province, China
+- Shifeng Mountain, West Lake, Hangzhou City, Zhejiang Province, China

 - Tea Bush

-- Tea Master
+- Tea Maker

 - Harvest Time

-- end of March
+- Late March

-- Picking Standard
+- Plucking Standard

-For the hand frying step in the wok.
-(Note: this initial machine firing is insisted upon by the local government as of 2008.)
-The tea maker first pan fires about 150 grams of tea at a time to shape the leaves and remove some of their moisture.
-In the third and final fry, more leaves can be fried at a time since the they have shrunk from loosing water.
-At the end, the tea leaves are just 5-6% water — any dryer and they would break easily; any wetter and they would not be shelf stable for long.
-The tea maker judges the tea’s progress with eyes and hands alone, relying on an intuitive sensitivity built by decades of experience to tell them when it approaches completion.
+For the hand frying step in the wok that develops Longjing’s nutty character, the tea maker pan fires about 150 grams of tea at a time to shape the leaves and remove some of their moisture.
+In the third and final frying, more leaves can be fried at a time since they have shrunk from losing moisture.
+When finished, the tea leaves have a moisture content under 5%.
+Any drier and they would break easily; any more moisture and they would not be shelf-stable for long.
+The tea maker judges the tea’s progress with eyes and hands alone, relying on an intuitive sensitivity built by decades of experience to tell them when the tea approaches completion.

 Dry leaves of good quality Longjing green tea will be even and uniform in size, showing they were picked in the same season, not a blend.
 The tea color is very clear and lightly yellow-green.
 When the tea is brewed, you can see the plucking standard and not much tea dust or broken leaves.
 Appreciate the unique fresh fragrance that gently develops over many infusions.
 We hope that you will enjoy the full-bodied flavor of this remarkable tea.